 If you have savings, the news is good.
 For years, you were essentially getting penalized for hanging on to cash.
 That’s because the prices we pay for goods grew at a higher annual rate than the interest earned on savings.

-Today, savers have more options to let their cash grow nearly risk-free and keep pace with inflation.
-Yes, the average savings account is still at a rock-bottom rate of 0.09 percent.
-However, a host of online banks are competing to offer the highest rate to customers.
-Today, you can find banks offering 1.5 to 1.75 percent interest on high-yield savings and money market accounts.
+Today, savers have more options to let their cash grow.
+While the average savings account is still at a rock-bottom rate of 0.10 percent, a host of online banks are competing to offer the highest rates to customers.
+Today, you can find banks offering 1.25 percent to 1.5 percent interest or even higher on high-yield savings and money market accounts.
 And, given they are competing for your dollar, these banks tend to raise rates faster when the Fed increases its key rate.